 A small percentage of outpatients attendances occur on the same day as another outpatient appointment.
 In these cases the temporal order was assigned randomly for purposes of deciding which was closer to the time of diagnosis.
-This should be reviewed as part of further Routes to Diagnosis development work and also whether any fields exist within the outpatient dataset that could be used to assign priority to one outpatient attendance.
+As of the fifth iteration, these IDs used for random assignment were updated and changed in the latest version of HES, resulting in half of these assignments switching order.
+While this results in a very minor change, it does result in some inconsistency with previous iterations.